Moora

 Moora ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Moora showed cultural diversity levels below average, with 80.5% citizens, 84.0% born in Australia, and 93.8% speaking English only at home.
-Christianity was the predominant religion, at 53.4%.
-Judaism, however, had an overrepresentation of 0.2%, compared to 0.0% regionally.
+Moora had a cultural diversity index below the average, with 80.5% being citizens, 84.0% born in Australia, and 93.8% speaking English only at home.
+Christianity was the predominant religion in Moora, comprising 53.4% of its population.
+Judaism, however, was overrepresented at 0.2%, compared to 0.0% across the rest of WA.

 Frequently Asked Questions - Diversity